-younger-older-Populations were visited between June and July during sunny days, and sampling was done with entomological nets.
+During the years 2007-2018 (for the younger-central hybrid region) and 2000-2018 (for the older-west hybrid region) we conducted a revision of the presence of both species (species proportions) using males.
+Additionally, we compilated published data of presence/absence of these species in previous years (1987-2003; Table S3).
+Populations were visited between June and July during sunny days, and sampling was done with entomological nets.

 2.3 Genome-wide SNP markers

 2.3.1 DNA extraction and RAD library preparation